Skip to main content

 Smoke Ring Development

-The prized pink smoke ring forms when nitrogen dioxide in smoke reacts with myoglobin in meat.
-This reaction only occurs below 140°F internal temperature, making the first hours critical.
-Wood selection affects ring development, with higher-nitrogen woods like oak and hickory producing better results.
+The prized pink smoke ring forms when nitrogen dioxide in smoke reacts with myoglobin in meat below 140°F internal temperature, making the first hours of the cook critical.
+Higher-nitrogen woods like oak and hickory produce better rings.
+Moisture on the meat surface enhances smoke absorption — starting with cold, wet meat and spraying hourly during the first three hours maximizes ring development.

 Temperature Control Through Wood Selection